'Stop Interfering in Afghanistan', Says Taliban Leader in Rare Appearance

 The Taliban's reclusive supreme leader Hibatullah Akhundzada called Friday for the world to stop telling them how to run Afghanistan, insisting sharia law was the only model for a successful Islamic state.

-Over 3,000 clerics have gathered in Kabul since Thursday for the three-day men-only meeting, and Akhundzada's appearance had been rumoured for days — although media are barred from covering the event.
+Over 3,000 clerics have gathered in Kabul since Thursday for the three-day men-only meeting, and Akhundzada's appearance had been rumored for days — although media are barred from covering the event.

 "Why is the world interfering in our affairs?" he asked in an hour-long speech broadcast by state radio.